 We can help you prepare for the inspection and provide you with the support you need.
-In addition to the general support on offer from the Food for Life Served Here team to help food providers achieve a Food for Life Served Here award, we offer additional training opportunities.
+In addition to the general support on offer from the Food for Life Served Here team to help food providers achieve the award, we offer additional training opportunities.
 This can cover staff training to build organisation-wide understanding of the scheme, menu benchmarking, a progress review and marketing support.
 Find out more on our website or contact the Food for Life Served Here team to discuss a package of support and to receive a quote: catering@foodforlife.org.uk 0117 914 2434